-An advertising agency (and a paint company) made some money at his expense (everything is apparently up for grabs in the “new South Africa”) and then he vanished from the media view, except when Sindane was arrested once for some minor crime.
-The news this Monday was that, alarmingly, he had been stoned to death.
+Then Happy vanished from the media view, except when, a few years later, Sindane was arrested for some minor crime.
+The sad news this Monday was that, alarmingly, he had been stoned to death.
 But to go back to when the story of the lost white boy first “broke.”
-At that time my friend Herman Wasserman and I cowrote an op-ed on the Sindane case for South Africa’s Sunday Times (published on June 1, 2003) which is worth reposting below.
-At that time, Herman was on the media studies faculty of Rhodes University in South Africa and I was a graduate student at Birkbeck College, University of London.
+At that time my friend Herman Wasserman and I co-wrote an op-ed on the Sindane case for South Africa’s Sunday Times (published on June 1, 2003) which is worth reposting below.
+At that time, Herman was on the media studies faculty of Rhodes University in South Africa and I was a graduate student at Birkbeck College of the University of London.

 What’s next, a pencil test?
 The story of Happy Sindane is putting the lie to some of our rainbow shibboleths.
 From the start, this has not been the story of a lost boy but of a lost white boy who, as Mail & Guardian columnist John Matshikiza has pointed out, like Tarzan walked out of the jungle of a black village.
 It has also been about what he is not.
 About race-marking.